Home How-to 40+ Mac settings you should change right now (2024 updated)

 A workaround is to make the hidden apps transparent.
 To do this, open Terminal and copy and paste this directly: defaults write com.apple.Dock showhidden -bool TRUE && killall Dock.

-6. Fix Sharing menu on Mac
+6. Fix the Sharing menu on Mac

 Sharing is very convenient, especially within the Apple ecosystem.
 You can share just about anything, including Notes, Reminders, and even Books.